grscheller/dotfiles/README.md

 * POSIX shells source `$ENV` if it exists as a file

 This is what these shells do.
 What you do with it, is up to you.

+I have recently noticed, as of April 2021, that for Gnome Shell 3.38.4 and later, Gnome Display Manager (gdm) was __NON-INTERACTIVELY__ sourcing ~/.profile with sh, even when my login shell was fish.